On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Experiments

 \subsubsection{Face-Splitting Measurements}

-Then, we consider the compression of random low-rank tensors using face-splitting product of entry-wise Gaussian $N(0,1)$ matrices.
-Such measurements do not have good RIP properties (recall Proposition~\ref{prop:db_friendly_trip}) and empirically we see that the standard TIHT method does not recover the tensors from any compression ratio we considered (from up to $40\%$ of data).
+Next, we consider the compression of random low-rank tensors using face-splitting product of entry-wise Gaussian $N(0,1)$ matrices.
+On the same size $15 \times 15 \times 15$, such measurements require $75$ times less memory than their independent Gaussian counterparts considered in Section~\ref{subsection:gaussian_numerica[}.
+However, face-splitting measurements do not have good RIP properties (recall Proposition~\ref{prop:db_friendly_trip}), and empirically we see that the TIHT method does not recover the tensors from any compression ratio we considered (up to $40\%$ of data).
 However, we show that the proposed methods enable the recovery.

-In Figure \ref{img:recovery_face-split}(\texttt{A}) and Figure \ref{img:recovery_face-split}(\texttt{B}), we consider the recovery of $50$ HOSVD rank $(2,2,2) $ and $(5,5,5)$ tensors respectively which have been compressed to different dimensions.
-Similarly, the same experiment was repeated with CP rank $5$ tensors.
+In Figures \ref{img:recovery_face-split} (\texttt{A} and \texttt{B}), we consider the recovery of $50$ HOSVD rank $(2,2,2) $ and $(5,5,5)$ tensors and CP rank $5$ tensors in $\R^{15\times15\times 15}$.
 Again, we say that the tensor has been recovered if the relative error is less than $10^{-4}$ after 200 iterations and record the fraction recovered at each compression level.
 Here, TIHT fails for all considered cases, whereas TrimTIHT and KaczTIHT are able to recover tensors from highly compressed measurements.

-Then, in Figure \ref{img:face_split_convergence}, for a fixed number of measurements, we study the convergence of these methods.
+Then, in Figure \ref{img:face_split_convergence}, we study the convergence of these methods for a fixed number of measurements.
 Again, we see that for both HOSVD and CP rank, KaczTIHT and TrimTIHT converge faster than TIHT.
-Additionally, KaczTIHT tends to perform better than TrimTIHT as the rank increases.
+Additionally, KaczTIHT tends to converge faster than TrimTIHT in terms of the number of iterations (Figure \ref{img:face_split_convergence}) but at least for HOSVD rank it needs more measurements to converge (Figures \ref{img:recovery_face-split}).

+Then, we include the experiments on larger-scale tensors.
+Specifically, in Figure \ref{img:face_split_convergence_large} we consider the relative error dynamics of TrimTIHT at different levels of compression, $\kappa = \frac{m}{n_1n_2\dots n_d}$, for low rank HOSVD tensors of dimensions $50\times 50 \times 50$ and $20 \times 20 \times 20 \times 20$.
+Here, we note that we were able to achieve recovery to a level of $10^{-3}$ from compression to the level of $3\%$ for the $3$-d tensor and $4\%$ for the $4$-d tensor within 150 iterations.
+Both KaczTIHT and TIHT algorithms diverged for this setup.